siraskalot/askalot.github.io/_posts/2014-10-15-the-story-of-tilde-club.md

 [Paul Ford](http://www.ftrain.com/):

 >Tilde.club is one cheap, unmodified Unix computer on the Internet.

 >That’s it.
 That’s all it is.
 It is no more than that.

 >If you look for more for it to be you will find nothing.

-A fun, geek nostalgia project - tilde.club is a not-so-social-network, a unix server with users who have funny retro pages.
+A fun, geek project - tilde.club is a not-so-social-network, a unix server with users who have funny retro pages.